Josef Frings: Early life and ordination

-Nazi period
+Germany during the Third Reich

 Archbishop of Cologne

 On 1 May 1942 he was surprisingly named archbishop of Cologne, a post which he held until his resignation in 1969.
 Frings received his episcopal consecration from Archbishop Cesare Orsenigo, the Apostolic Nuncio to Germany, in Cologne Cathedral.
 The National Socialist regime had banned the German media from covering the consecration ceremonies; therefore, the citizens of Cologne started to publish small private advertisements to inform each other of the news.